 This one’s for those looking for more than just a beach.
 The beach is pretty packed, but you won’t find many tourists there, instead you’ll witness the practicality of beaches for fishing and shipbuilding and the recreational style of taking your family for cotton candy and evening horse rides.
 Indians don’t just relax on beaches, they frolic, letting their children run amok with little bamboo and paper windmills as they charge up on delicious beach street food.
 It can be a welcoming change from the assumption that beaches are strictly for lolling about.
 Mandvi in itself is a beautiful city; its streets lined with ancient buildings in fading pastels and intricately carved temples.

-The Bhuj airport 60 km away has daily flights from Mumbai and Bhuj’s railway station has trains passing by from both Mumbai and Ahmedabad.
-By car it’s 450 km from Ahmedabad.
+The Bhuj airport is 60 kms away and has daily flights from Mumbai.
+Also, Bhuj’s railway station has trains passing by from both Mumbai and Ahmedabad.
+By car it’s 450 kms from Ahmedabad.